voxelize/voxelize/client/docs/docs/api/classes/SpriteText.md

 A sprite that can be used to display text.
 This is highly inspired by the [THREE.SpriteText](https://github.com/vasturiano/three-spritetext) library.

+Sprite text uses [ColorText](ColorText.md) internally to generate the texture that supports multiple colors in the same text.

 ![Sprite text](/img/sprite-text.png)

 ## Hierarchy